clojurewerkz/meltdown/README.md

-It follows the path of [Romulan](https://github.com/clojurewerkz/romulan), an old ClojureWerkz project on top of LMAX Disruptor that's not currently actively being worked on.
+It follows the path of [Romulan](https://github.com/clojurewerkz/romulan), an old ClojureWerkz project on top of [LMAX Disruptor](http://lmax-exchange.github.io/disruptor/) that's been abandoned.

 ## Project Goals